 Data journalism and data storytelling are more popular than ever.
-From the New York Times and FiveThirtyEight to Sky News, ProPublica, and The Guardian, we're seeing news organizations produce an increasing number of beautiful, informative, and compelling stories grounded in data analysis and visualisation.
+From the New York Times and FiveThirtyEight to Sky News, ProPublica, and The Guardian, we're seeing news organizations produce an increasing number of beautiful, informative, and compelling feature stories grounded in data analysis and visualisation.

 Businesses and non-profits are also integrating data into their marketing and communications efforts.

 This hasn't always been the case.
 In the past, data journalism required expensive and complicated enterprise tools, which limited its reach.
 But in the last few years, it's become much easier to produce multimedia data stories at scale, thanks to better browsers and bandwidth, new software and no-code platforms, and the increasing accessibility of authoritative, high-quality data.